victorabraham/Lightning-Training/README.md

 ## Deploying Updates to code

-Navigate to Lightning-Training folder and Pull latest code from repository
+Open terminal/command prompt and navigate to Lightning-Training folder and Pull latest code from repository
 ```
 cd Lightning-Training
 git pull